List of Cars characters: Harvey and Winnie

 Harvey (voiced by Jerry Stiller) and Winnie (voiced by Anne Meara) are the two RVs who are married.
 They are based on a Winnebago Brave.

-Nick "Loop'n" Lopez
+Nick Lopez

 Nick "Loop'n" Lopez (voiced by Erik Estrada) is a helicopter TV actor who was the co-star of CHoPs.
 He was killed during filming of the series' one-hundred-thirty-ninth episode.
 Nick is based on Estrada's character Officer Francis Poncherello.

 Ol' Jammer

 Ol' Jammer (voiced by Barry Corbin) is a 1936 White Model 706 tour bus at Piston Peak.
 He later was promoted as superintendent after Cad was fired.

 Mayday

 Mayday (voiced by Hal Holbrook) is an old fire and rescue truck from Propwash Junction.

 Ryker

 Ryker (voiced by Kevin Michael Richardson) is an Oshkosh Striker 3000 transportation management safety truck with a roof-mounted water cannon for firefighting.

 Pulaski

 Pulaski (voiced by Patrick Warburton) is a structural firefighting fire truck at Piston Peak with a roof-mounted water cannon for firefighting.
 Pulaski's namesake, Ed Pulaski, was known for his heroism in saving most of his crew during the Great Fire of 1910 by sheltering in an abandoned mine.